carnegie/table_pypsa/README.md

 #
 #
-## Create a new project based on clab_pypsa
+## Create a new project based on table_pypsa

-To add `clab_pypsa` as a submodule in a new repository do
+To add `table_pypsa` as a submodule in a new repository, do

 ```git submodule add -b main https://github.com/carnegie/table_pypsa```